Unconventional saturation effects at intermediate drive in a lossy cavity coupled to few emitters: Unconventional saturation effect at resonant driving

+The $(N+1)$-photon processes in the intermediate drive regime can be seen as a result of an \textit{unconventional saturation effect} where the emitter ensemble intermittently saturates on the cavity-emitter interaction timescale identified above.
 This unconventional saturation is not visible in the spectrum since the emitter ensemble is still weakly populated and has \textit{not} saturated in the traditional sense, i.e., can not absorb more energy.
 Instead, the unconventional saturation effect can be described as the destructive interference between different excitation pathways which occurs on the characteristic timescale $T$ given in \eqref{eq:T}.

-Since the cavity-emitter interaction rate determines the drive rate with which the ensemble can drive the cavity, the timescale $T$ appears naturally.
+In a simplified picture, the unconventional saturation effect can be understood as a sequence of $(N+1)$-photon pulses driving the cavity due to the intermittent saturation of the destructive interference.
+In \figpanel{fig:concept}{a}, we provide a naive sketch illustrating one cycle of this $(N+1)$-photon process.
+The portrayed dynamics contain three distinct parts: (i) cancellation, (ii) $(N+1)-$photon absorption, and (iii) exponential decay.
+First, the cavity is mainly in the ground state with an average population $\expval{\hat{n}_c}_{\rm weak}$ due to the emitter-drive interference, which cancels the cavity population.
+However, when $(N+1)$ photons arrive from the drive, the destructive interference breaks down.
+On the timescale of the cavity-emitter interaction, the emitters intermittently saturate, which leads to direct absorption of the $(N+1)$-photon state in the cavity.
+Following the absorption event is exponential decay, where the $(N+1)$-photons leak out of the cavity photon-by-photon.

+The dynamics illustrated in \figpanel{fig:concept}{a} can be modeled with a simple phenomenological master equation for the probabilities $P_n(t)$ of occupying the $n$th Fock state in the cavity.
+Despite its simplicity, considering only cavity processes, this master equation qualitatively captures the unconventional saturation effect for drive strengths approaching the collective coupling $ \gcol$.
+The details of this approach are shown in \appref{app:multiphoton_pulses}.
+Here we present the main results.

+Most importantly, the phenomenological master equation presented in \appref{app:multiphoton_pulses} provides analytical solutions to the time-dependent probabilities $P_n(t)$.
+These solutions allow us to make an analytical prediction of the steady-state cavity population by calculating the time-averaged contribution from having a stream of $(N+1)$-photon pulses driving the cavity due to the unconventional saturation effect.
+The steady-state cavity population in this naive picture can be found as

+where $\ncweak$ is the suppressed cavity population due to the coupling to the ensemble and $P_{N+1}^T$ is the probability of having $(N+1)$ photons in the external drive during the time $T$ given by \eqref{eq:T}.
+Here we have also introduced the notation $\expval{\hat{n}_c}_{ss}=\expval{\ad \a}_{ss}$ for the steady-state cavity population.

+An expression for $\ncweak$ can be found by employing the coupled oscillator model explained above.
+In \figpanel{fig:ss(Om)}{a}, we have already seen that the steady-state cavity population is well described by the classical result $\expval{n_c}$ for a sufficiently weak drive.
+Therefore, Eqs.~(\ref{eq:C0}) and (\ref{eq:npl}) give an expression for $\ncweak$ which accurately predicts the cavity population in the weak-drive regime.
+On resonance, this expression is